I’ve become somewhat of an expert on getting to and from the airport and into downtown Montreal.

 After your plane lands at the Montreal airport and you’ve collected your bags, follow the crowds to the international arrival area and look for one of four big blue vending machines which sell 747 bus tickets.

 **You MUST buy your ticket before boarding the bus at the airport

 Cost of a 747 bus pass/metro pass:

 A single 1-day ticket from the airport to the city centre of Montreal will cost you $10 (CAD).

 One of the great things about this 1 day (24-hour pass) is it gives you access to all public transportation throughout Montreal including the metro.

 For example, you can buy a pass at the airport, use that same ticket to transfer to another bus or jump on the metro at no additional cost, as long as it falls within the 24-hour window.

 What if you want to buy a pass for a longer period of validity?

-Consider buying a 3-day pass, weekend pass, weekly pass or monthly pass if you plan on staying in Montreal for several days or weeks and think you’ll use the metro or Montreal buses.
+Consider buying a 3-day pass, a weekend pass, weekly pass or monthly pass if you plan on staying in Montreal for several days or weeks and think you’ll use the metro or Montreal buses.
 Remember, you can also use the pass on the subway and buses throughout Montreal.

 Be careful when buying the “7 day” and “monthly pass” because their validity works on a weekly and monthly schedule and not from the time you purchase the ticket.